grammyjs/awesome-grammY/README.md

 # Awesome grammY [![Awesome](https://awesome.re/badge.svg)](https://awesome.re)

-This is a list of projects that are using grammY.
-Anyone is welcome to open a PR to add their projects following [the contributing guildlines](https://github.com/grammyjs/awesome-grammY/blob/main/CONTRIBUTING.md).
+This is a curated list of projects that are using grammY.
+Anyone is welcome to to add their projects following the [Contribution Guildlines](https://github.com/grammyjs/awesome-grammY/blob/main/CONTRIBUTING.md).

 ## Contents